 - 9.1 The School welcomes students with special educational needs and disabilities and will do all that is reasonable to ensure that the School's curriculum, ethos, culture, policies, procedures and premises are made accessible to everyone.
 See the School's policy on special educational needs and learning difficulties and disability policy. - 9.2 Additional barriers can exist when detecting the abuse or neglect of students with a special educational need or disability creating additional safeguarding challenges for those involved in safeguarding and promoting the welfare of this group of children.
-The School is mindful in particular that: - 9.2.1 a child's special educational needs may mask abuse; - 9.2.2 there may be assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the student's special educational need or disability and are not subject to further exploration; - 9.2.3 students with a special education need or disability can be disproportionately vulnerable to child-on-child abuse, peer group isolation, bullying (including prejudice-based bullying) without outwardly showing any signs; and - 9.2.4 there may be communication barriers which are difficult to overcome to identify whether action under this policy is required. - 9.3 Any reports of abuse involving children with SEND will therefore require close liaison with the designated safeguarding lead (or a deputy) and the SENCO.
+The School is mindful in particular that: - 9.2.1 a child's special educational needs may mask abuse;

+- 9.2.2 there may be assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the student's special educational need or disability and are not subject to further exploration; - 9.2.3 students with a special education need or disability can be disproportionately vulnerable to child-on-child abuse, peer group isolation, bullying (including prejudice-based bullying) without outwardly showing any signs; - 9.2.4 there may be communication barriers which are difficult to overcome to identify whether action under this policy is required; and - 9.2.5 there may be issues with cognitive understanding regarding the facts of what may have occurred in physical or online interactions and repetition of any such behaviours without awareness of the consequences. - 9.3 Any reports of abuse involving children with SEND will therefore require close liaison with the designated safeguarding lead (or a deputy) and the SENDCO.